SpyrosGeorgiou231999/SpyrosGeorgiou231999/README.md

 - Built a few ML pipelines for uni and personal projects
 - Dabbled in NLP and computer vision
 - Wrote some scripts I’m proud of and some I’d rather not talk about
-- Survived group projects — which should count for something
+- Survived group projects, which should count for something

 ---